State and Federal Partners

 - Apply by mail by completing a printed Lifeline Application Form.

 Lifeline uses a system called the National Verifier to determine if a consumer is eligible for the monthly discount.
-Visit the Eligibility Decision Process page to learn which qualifying programs the National Verifier connects with to automatically verify a consumer’s eligibility.
+Visit the Eligibility Verification page to learn which qualifying programs the National Verifier connects with to automatically verify a consumer’s eligibility.
 If the National Verifier cannot confirm a consumer’s eligibility automatically, the consumer will need to upload documents to prove their Lifeline eligibility.

 Please note that the majority of consumers in California, Oregon, and Texas do not use the National Verifier to apply for Lifeline and must follow their state-specific processes.
 Contact the respective state Public Utility Commission for this information.